 Door to gate distance

 Most BTOs built within the last decade have a distance between door to metal gate of 20+cm, which makes it comfortable installing all types of smart locks and digital locks.
 However, older HDB flats might have distances as little as 5cm – especially if the metal gate has a handle at the same spot as the door.
 In these cases, the size of your lock matters a lot.
-For the Aqara smart lock series, here are the minimum distances between door to gate (or gate handle if in the same place) to fit the corresponding locks.
+For our Aqara smart lock series, here are the minimum distances between door to gate (or gate handle if in the same place) to fit the corresponding locks.